Through the Wildwood

 Finally, and most importantly, you will need something with a lid to bake in.
 I would recommend one of three options:

-This is what I use most often and am so happy with.
+• This was my first baker before I leveled up to my Le Creuset and I absolutely loved it!
 These range in price, but are usually less than $50.
 The one downside of this baker is that it is not a versatile tool.
 Unlike the previous two options, a clay baker can only be used for bread in your kitchen.
 If you are running low on space or do not want to commit to homemade bread yet, I would start with a baker that can serve other purposes in your kitchen as well.

 That being said, I’ve used all three of these methods and love each, so it comes down to which is already in your kitchen and how much money you want to spend.